pthu/sahd/source/miscellaneous/overview_deliverance.md

 directly address God (the prayer ‘register’).
-These he subdivides between six ‘styles’, which are defined initially by their introductory verbs and in cases where there is none by similarity of form and content (pp. 17-27, with a table on p.
+These he subdivides between six ‘styles’, which are defined initially by their introductory verbs and in cases where there is none by similarity of form and content (1972:17-27, with a table on p.
 27).
-Here Sawyer is only concerned with what he will later call the ‘lexical group’ of salvation-words which are ‘very closely related to one another (p.
-30):
+Here Sawyer is only concerned with what he will later call the ‘lexical group’ of salvation-words which are ‘very closely related to one another (1972:30):
 <span dir="rtl" lang="he">הושׁיע</span>,
 <span dir="rtl" lang="he">הציל</span>,
 <span dir="rtl" lang="he">חלץ</span>,